2. Physics / Authority transfer

 In this sample we look at how to network simple physics simulated directly on the Clients, and the implications of this setup.

-If we were making a game that relied on precise physics at play between the players (like a sports match, for instance), we would probably go with a setup where the Clients connect to a Simulation Server that runs the physics and prevents cheating.
+If we were making a game that relied on precise physics at play between the players (like a sports match, for instance), we would probably go with a setup where the Clients connect to a Simulator that runs the physics and prevents cheating.

-However, that makes running the game much more expensive for the developer, since a Simulation Server has to be always-on.
+However, that makes running the game much more expensive for the developer, since a Simulator has to be always-on.

 - WASD or Left stick: Move character